otcshare/chromium-src/README.md

 * Once it is built, you can simply run the browser:
 `$ out\Default\chrome.exe  --enable-blink-test-features`

-* Enable flags for WebNN with opening "chrome://flags/" URL in browser and select below two items:
+* Search via "chrome://flags/" URL in browser to enable flags for WebNN, you may need restart browser after enabling flags:
 `Experimental Web Platform features`
 `Enables Machine Learning Neural Network Web Platform API`